Kesomannen/CompetitiveCompany/README.md

 ﻿# Competitive Company

 _In an effort to combat the declining performance of its employees, the Company is introducing a form of in-house training.
-This initiative pits coworkers against each other in a scrap-collecting competition across the galaxy.
-By the end of a few days, the lucky winner will be awarded a continued contract with the Company **and** a brand new group of coworkers!_
+This new initiative pits coworkers against each other in a scrap-collecting competition across the galaxy.
+By the end of a few days, the lucky winner will be awarded a continued contract with the Company and a **brand new** group of coworkers!_

 _Sign up now to secure your future with the Company!_